Configuration Parameters

 Allowed values:

-No—do not request the server certificate;
+No—do not request a server certificate;

 For LDAP data sources this certificate verification mode influences the way the URL is processed when the ldaps:// scheme or the StartTLS extension is used; and for AD data sources it will influence connections to the server, if UseSSL=Yes has been specified in the corresponding section (see below).